d6t/d6t-python/blogs/design-ml-e2e.md

-# Design of end-to-end machine learning systems
+# Guide to designing end-to-end machine learning systems

 ## Problem formulation:

 ### Business context / requirements

-* target users: who are the target users of information/system?
+* target users: who are the target users of information?
-	* economic BUYER: who is the economic BUYER of the system?
+	* economic BUYER: who is the economic BUYER?

-* user flow: what is the user flow? where will the model be used? how does the user interact with the model?
+* user flow: what is the user flow currently?
 	* user pain points: pain points? how do they solve it today?
+	* improved workflow: where will the model be used? how does the user interact with the model?
+	* actionable insights: what practical value can the model provide to the user?

 * business impact goals: how does the model improve business outcomes?
 	* critical bottleneck: what’s the critical problem that needs to be solved to have max impact?
-	* business metric: what business metric are we trying to impact?
+	* business metric: how do we quantify success? what business metric are we trying to influence?
 		* baseline: business metric status quo?
 	* ideal outcome: what’s the ideal outcome here? what goal should be met?
 	* success measure: how do we measure success?